drduh/macOS-Security-and-Privacy-Guide/README.md

 $ sudo rm -rfv /var/db/lockdown/*
 ```

-QuickLook thumbnail data can be cleared using the `qlmanage -r cache` command, but this writes to the file `resetreason` in the Quicklook directories, and states that the Quicklook cache was manually cleared.
+Quicklook thumbnail data can be cleared using the `qlmanage -r cache` command, but this writes to the file `resetreason` in the Quicklook directories, and states that the Quicklook cache was manually cleared.
 Disable the thumbnail cache with `qlmanage -r disablecache`

 It can also be manually cleared by getting the directory names with `getconf DARWIN_USER_CACHE_DIR` and `sudo getconf DARWIN_USER_CACHE_DIR`, then removing them: